The board & governance

 Gary is passionate about painting and decorating and appreciates the importance of providing customers with a great experience, not just a service.
 He is also keen to encourage young people to join the industry, honing their skills in an apprenticeship to secure the future of painting and decorating in WA.

-As the new President of MP&DA, Gary would like to raise awareness of the value of painting and decorating services to customers, the community and the economy.
+As the President of MP&DA, Gary would like to raise awareness of the value of painting and decorating services to customers, the community and the economy.

 Neville has been a valued member of the Executive Committee for several years and has now moved into the role of Vice President in 2019.